 A simple piece of paper or a whiteboard can serve the purpose.
 Before you start your work day, draw the matrix and put each task on the box so you’ll know which one to tackle first:

 Time is a precious resource and yet slips away so easily.
 Having good time management doesn’t just mean knowing the number of hours worked.
 It means to know exactly how time has been allocated across your activities and to dedicate that time to the tasks that really matter.
 It’s an essential step for all those who work against tight deadlines.

 For this purpose, I’d suggest trying Google Calendar for scheduling meetings and appointments.
 Another popular tool is Sunsama, with its half-kanban, half-calendar approach.

-How do you visualize and keep track of your work?
+How do you visualise and keep track of your work?
 Leave your suggestions in the comments.
 If you seek more productivity hacks, check out this guide to survive busy days – and the tips to drafting a to-do list that actually works.